WGTR (Massachusetts): Commercial operation

 1945 photograph of station studio and tower.

 In May 1940, the Federal Communications Commission (FCC) authorized an FM band effective January 1, 1941, operating on 40 channels spanning 42–50 MHz.
 Yankee was issued a construction permit for a station on 44.3 MHz with studios in Boston that was assigned the call sign W43B, in reference to its location east of the Mississippi River, the last two digits of its frequency (44.3), and B, the one- or two-character city identifier for Boston.
 Commercial operations commenced on April 29, 1941.
 Effective November 1, 1943, the FCC modified its policy for FM call letters, and the call sign was changed to WGTR, for "General Tire and Rubber", as the General Tire & Rubber Company had purchased the Yankee Network in late 1942.

 The Yankee Network's two mountain FMs also found national defense utility during World War II.
 WGTR and WMTW atop Mount Washington, New Hampshire, remained on the air for nearly all of the war in their air raid warning capacity, covering New England.

 On June 27, 1945, the FCC announced the reassignment of the FM band to 80 channels from 88–106 MHz, which was later expanded to 88-108 MHz.
 WGTR's initial assignment on the new "high" FM band was 103.1 MHz, which was later changed to 99.1 MHz.
 Stations were given permission to operate simultaneously on both their original "low-band" and new "high-band" assignments until the end of 1948.
 In 1947, WGTR's community of license was changed from Boston to Worcester, Massachusetts, although it continued to broadcast from atop Mount Asnebumskit.
-This cleared the way for the Yankee Network to establish a new Boston FM station, WNAC-FM (now WBZ-FM), when the FCC ruled that although there was some coverage overlap between WGTR and WNAC-FM, this did not violate its "duopoly" prohibition, because Boston and Worcester were considered to be "distinct cities".
+This cleared the way for the Yankee Network to establish a new Boston FM station, WNAC-FM, when the FCC ruled that although there was some coverage overlap between WGTR and WNAC-FM, this did not violate its "duopoly" prohibition, because Boston and Worcester were considered to be "distinct cities".

 In December 1951, Frederick W. Muckenhoupt, a station employee, stole $2,100 worth of equipment from the station.
 He was laid off from WGTR but escaped arrest and was hired at station WSTC in Stamford, Connecticut.
 However, Muckenhoupt was caught in 1953 tapping his boss's phone using some of the stolen WGTR equipment and apprehended by Connecticut state police.

 In October 1948, the Yankee Network had shut down its second pioneer mountaintop FM station, WMNE (the former WMTW).
 WGTR followed five years later and was deleted on July 24, 1953.